-A relevant entity that is carrying on a relevant activity and which receives relevant income must also file a report with the TIA that contains certain prescribed information to allow the TIA to determine if the Company is satisfying the economic substance test.
+A relevant entity that is carrying on a relevant activity must also file a report with the TIA that contains certain prescribed information to allow the TIA to determine if the Company is satisfying the economic substance test.
 Such report must be filed no later than twelve months after the last day of the end of each financial year of the relevant entity.
 As noted above, fines apply for any late filing of an economic substance report.